 The proven and probable mineral reserves at the Lumwana mine as of December 2020 were estimated at 39Mt grading 0.49% copper and 460Mt grading 0.57% copper respectively.

 As of 31 December 2020, the proven and probable copper reserves at the mine stood at 6.3 billion pounds.

 Production of the Malundwe and Chimiwungo deposits

 The Malundwe and Chimiwungo deposits, which are 7km apart, are being mined sequentially by open-pit methods.
 The ore bodies are 95% sulphide (with only 5% oxide) and very consistent, so large-scale bulk-mining methods are being used.

-An average of 20Mt of ore a year will be mined to produce an average of 122,000t of copper a year over the 37-year mine life.
-Because of higher head grades during the first six years of operation; the mine will produce an average of 169,000t of copper a year.
+An average of 20Mt of ore a year is mined to produce an average of 122,000tpa of copper over the 37-year mine life.
+Due to higher head grades during the first six years of operation; the mine production is gauged for an average of 169,000tpa of copper.